Archive for the ‘Uncategorized’ Category

 Reasons to be cheerful, pt.
 1

-June 17th, 2009 | No Comments
+June 17th, 2009 | Comments Off on Reasons to be cheerful, pt.
+1

 Thirty years ago, Ian Dury and the Blockheads recorded a brilliant song called Reasons to be Cheerful, Part 3.
 Don’t know what happened to part 1 or 2, but this song always makes me smile.
 With apologies and the greatest of respect to the late Mr. Dury, here are some of my reasons.
 I’d love to hear yours.